 Emotions run through everything in our life.
 Because they are the basic cause of our mood and behavior.
 Our whole day is based on emotions and that is the way people see us.
 The least we should do is to keep them under control.
 This is achieved through an understanding of emotional intelligence.
 The term emotional intelligence in this article will be mentioned in the context of agent development.
-It is the core of the relationship management and the essence of the customer service proficiency, which is to convert users to happy customers.
+It is the core of

 Definition of Emotional Intelligence

 Defined as the ability to identify and manage your own emotions and the emotions of others.
 Every agent must develop a set of emotional intelligence skills required to better understand, empathize and negotiate with other people.

 Above all, there are five key emotional intelligence skills every good support agent should have.
 Those are knowledge of the product, self-regulation, motivation, empathy and social skills.

 Picture 1.
 Five key emotional intelligence skills